mishralikan88/Namaste-JS/Namaste-JS-SourceCode & Notes/notes/lecture-20.md

 The code inside the try block continues executing, so: console.log("Success:", data); gets executed.

-💡 If reject() Is Encountered:
+If reject() Is Encountered -

 The promise is marked as rejected.
-The await keyword immediately throws an error, which is caught by the nearest catch block.
-The control moves out of the try block and directly to the catch block.
+The await keyword immediately throws an error and the control moves out of the try block and directly to the catch block.
 The code inside the catch block executes: console.error("Error:", error); gets executed.

 -> If resolve() is encountered, the code continues normally after the await.
 -> If reject() is encountered, the code jumps directly to the catch block, skipping the rest of the try block.

 **🔥 Problem 2: Callback Called Multiple Times (Using Async/Await)**

-Why Use Async/Await:
-Async/await guarantees that once the promise is resolved or rejected, further attempts are ignored.
+Why Use Async/Await: Async/await guarantees that once the promise is resolved or rejected, further attempts are ignored.

 ```js